 Amanda recently earned her BA in Physics from Pomona College.
 After spending some time in the lab researching topics in nanotechnology, she decided to use her scientific prowess to build custom electronic instruments and other forms of interactive media.
 Check out her custom electronic instruments here.

-Being a fan of the site for years makes working for Instructables a dream.
-Before coming here, I was a sales director in the pharmaceutical industry for 5 years, and have been in sales one way or another for most of my career.... but my true passion is food.
+Being a fan of the site for years made working for Instructables a dream.
+Before coming here, she was a sales director in the pharmaceutical industry for 5 years, and had been in sales one way or another for most of her career.... but her true passion is food.
 And when I say "food," what I really mean is "eating."
 And when I say "eating," what I really mean is "stuffing my face."